 What’s the best piece of advice you like to share?

-If you don’t have a tight, good team, then all of your work will be for not.
-Through mentoring and research into investing, I’ve learned that entrepreneurs often put a lot of emphasis on the product, the IP, the thing that they’re passionate about—that doesn’t guarantee a successful business.
-You can have an amazing product, do all the market research and validation, and have a product that is in demand but if you don’t have a team that can actually be collaborative, the company will fail.
+Entrepreneurs often put a lot of emphasis on the product, the IP, the thing that they’re passionate about.
+And when I was an advisor to tech CEOs, I repeatedly saw this same issue: you can have an amazing product, do all the market research and validation, and have a product that is in demand, but if you don’t have a team that can actually execute—and work together collaboratively—all of your work will be for naught.

 Is there something you want to be remembered for?